About Me About Me About Me About Me About Me About Me About Me About Me About Me

 Interactive Media Interactive Media Interactive Media Interactive Media Interactive Media

 An interactive 3D scene of a train platform and an animated metro train, rendered in real-time in the Unity game engine.
-The visual theme was heavily inspired by the 1995 movie “Whisper of the Heart”, replicating the classic Japanese hand-drawn animation style.
-Selective, high contrast cel shading, edge outlines, and strong bloom were used as primary techniques.
-An animated train would arrive and depart upon user input or movement detection via an Xbox Kinect sensor.
-Part of an in-person interactive art exhibition in Gimpo, South Korea, in 2023.
-Made with Unity (main engine), Blender 3D (modelling), C# (scripting), and Xbox Kinect (person detection).
+The visual theme is heavily inspired by the 1995 movie “Whisper of the Heart”, replicating the classic Japanese hand-drawn animation style.
+Selective, high contrast cel shading, edge outlines, and strong bloom ares used as primary techniques.
+An animated train arrives and departs upon user input or movement detection via an Xbox Kinect sensor.

-Born as an attempt to blur the lines between visually expressive but static posters and interactive game UI.
-Demonstrates an interface with a strong focus on stylised visual aesthetics while maintaining functionality.
-Also a compilation of various real-time 2D and 3D rendering techniques, including cel shading with outlines, character animation transitions, depth-based live shader replacement, and procedurally generated Bezier splines.
-Most visual effects were implemented in Unity’s URP Shadergraph.
-Made with Unity (main engine), VRoid Studio (character modelling), Blender 3D (model optimisation), C# (scripting).
+Blurring the lines between visually expressive but static posters and interactive game UI.
+Features a game-like interface with a strong emphasis on stylised visual aesthetics while maintaining functionality.
+Sairi is also a compilation of various real-time 2D and 3D rendering techniques; including cartoon-style cel shading with outlines, seamless character animation transitions, depth-based live shader replacement, and procedurally generated Bezier splines.

 Extras Extras Extras Extras Extras Extras Extras Extras Extras Extras Extras Extras